Royal Bank of Canada: History

 RBC installed its first computer in 1961, the IBM 1401, the first to do so in Canadian banking.
 In the 1960s, RBC Insurance was created.
 In 1968, it merged with Ontario Loan and Debenture Company (formerly Ontario Savings and Investment Society).
 RBC Insurance is the largest Canadian bank-owned insurance organization, with services to over five million people.
 It provides life, health, travel, home and auto and reinsurance products as well as creditor and business insurance services.
+The completion of Royal Bank Plaza in Toronto in 1976 saw the relocation of many critical head-office functions from Montreal, with Toronto serving as RBC's corporate headquarters ever since.
 In 1993, RBC merged with Royal Trust.

 In 1998, RBC acquired Security First Network Bank in Atlanta—the first pure Internet bank.
 In the same year, the Royal Bank of Canada proposed to merge with the Bank of Montreal, at the same time as the Toronto-Dominion Bank proposed to merge with the Canadian Imperial Bank of Commerce.
 Both mergers were examined by the Competition Bureau of Canada, and ultimately rejected by Paul Martin, at the time the Finance Minister of Canada, and future Prime Minister.

 In 2000, RBC merged merchant credit/debit card acquiring business with the Bank of Montreal's to form Moneris Solutions.
 In 2013, RBC completed the acquisition of the Canadian subsidiary of Ally Financial.

 An RBC branch in The Glebe neighbourhood of Ottawa was firebombed in May 2010.
-The party responsible later identified themselves on Independent Media Center and threatened to make their presence at the upcoming 2010 Winter Olympics in Vancouver, as RBC was one of its key sponsors, as well as at the 2010 G20 Toronto summit.
+The party responsible later identified themselves on Independent Media Center and threatened to make their presence at the upcoming 2010 G20 Toronto summit.

-In November 2022, RBC announced purchasing HSBC Canada, this deal included acquiring 100% of the common shares of HSBC Canada for an all-cash purchase price of $13.5 billion, which is a multiple of 9.4 times HSBC Canada's estimated 2024 earnings.
+In November 2022, RBC and HSBC Canada announced a deal which would see RBC acquiring 100% of the common shares of HSBC Canada for an all-cash purchase price of $13.5 billion, a multiple of 9.4 times HSBC Canada's estimated 2024 earnings.
 Completion of the transaction is expected by late 2023, subject to regulatory approvals.
+In December 2023, RBC received approval from Finance Minister Chrystia Freeland to take over HSBC Bank in a deal.
+Conditions for the deal include that none of HSBC Canada's 4,000 employees will be laid off within six months of the closing date or two years for direct staff, and banking services will be provided at 33 HSBC branches for at least another four years.
+RBC will also provide $7 billion in financing for affordable housing developments in Canada.